chatnoir-eu/chatnoir-resiliparse/fastwarc-grpc/DESIGN.md

   `record_start` → stream payload chunks → `record_end`.
 - **Concurrency**: each RPC stream is independent; the service is stateless and holds no shared parser state.
+- **HTTP/2 windows**: tonic/h2 default to a 64 KiB flow-control window,
+  which starves a multi-gigabyte archive stream.
+  `transport::{configure_server, configure_endpoint, connect}` raise the
+  connection window to 32 MiB, the stream window to 16 MiB, and the max frame to 1 MiB, with TCP_NODELAY.
+Adaptive (BDP-probing) windows stay
+  off: they override fixed windows and can stall a stream saturated in both directions.
+The gRPC message cap is 16 MiB.
+Both peers must be tuned: HTTP/2 flow control is the minimum of the two. `FASTWARC_HTTP2_CONNECTION_WINDOW` and `FASTWARC_HTTP2_STREAM_WINDOW` override the windows (bytes, minimum 65535).
+The parser chunk queue holds about 32 MiB;
+  `RESPONSE_CHANNEL_BOUND` is 1024.
+- **`include_payload` / `include_headers`**: unset defaults to true (full
+  lossless stream).
+Set false to skip payload copies and/or lossless header blocks; `record_end.payload_length` then comes from WARC `Content-Length` and the iterator consumes unread payload on the next step.
+When payload is omitted and digests are off, the parser enables `inplace`.
+- **Response batching**: `response_batch_size` > 1 packs that many protocol
+  events into one `batch` gRPC message.
+A batch flushes as soon as it fills or reaches 2 MiB.
+Combined with `try_send` (blocking only when the response channel is actually full), the parser is not parked on every per-record send.
+Zero sends one event per message.
 - **Error mapping**: recoverable HTTP failures and non-recoverable framing / payload failures become `record_error` as above; empty request `kind`, a second `config`, and transport-level failures become gRPC statuses.